Fraud trial of NY man who claimed Facebook stake delayed to May

-NEW YORK (Reuters) - The trial of an upstate New York man accused of attempting to defraud Facebook Inc and billionaire founder Mark Zuckerberg of half of the company was delayed by six months on Monday after the defendant hired a new lawyer.
+NEW YORK, Sept 15 (Reuters) - The trial of an upstate New York man accused of attempting to defraud Facebook Inc and billionaire founder Mark Zuckerberg of half of the company was delayed by six months on Monday after the defendant hired a new lawyer.

 Paul Ceglia, 41, had been scheduled to go to trial in Manhattan federal court on Nov.
 17 after prosecutors accused him of forging a 2003 contract with Zuckerberg, who is expected to testify as the government’s star witness.